Thermal Instability in the CGM of $L_{\star}$ Galaxies: Testing "Precipitation" Models with the FIRE Simulations: Results

 The middle-right panel of Figure~\ref{fig:radpro} shows that the bi-modality in the distributions of density, temperature, and entropy are not apparent in the pressure distribution.
 This indicates that gas of different temperatures is in rough pressure balance, except for the gas in high-pressure spikes associated with substructures.
 Nevertheless, pressure does vary by more than an order of magnitude at each radius indicating the presence of non-isobaric fluctuations in these haloes.
 These fluctuations are one of the contributing factors to the deviations from hydrostatic equilibrium that we noted above.

-The large range ($\gtrsim 2$ dex) of gas metallicities that can be seen in the lower right panel of Fig.~\ref{fig:radpro} and their overall values ($\sim 1$ dex lower than the galaxy ISM) are consistent with observational estimates of the CGM gas \citep[e.g.,][]{Kacprzak2019}.
+The large range ($\gtrsim 2$ dex) of gas metallicities that can be seen in the lower right panel of Fig.~\ref{fig:radpro} and their overall values ($\sim 1$ dex lower than the galaxy ISM) are consistent with some observational estimates of the CGM gas \citep[e.g.,][]{Kacprzak2019}, although perhaps not others \citep[e.g.,][]{Prochaska2017}.
 A detailed comparison of these simulated gaseous haloes to observations is beyond the scope of this analysis, but will be presented in a forthcoming paper (Hummels et al in prep.).

 The $\tctff$ timescale ratio in the CGM of our simulations as a function of radius is shown in Figure~\ref{fig:prof_tctff}.
-This quantity exhibits a wide range of values and a bi-modal distribution corresponding to the phases identified in temperature and entropy in Figure~\ref{fig:radpro}, with typical values of $10^{-3}-0.1$ and $1-100$ for gas in the cool and hot phases, respectively.
+This quantity exhibits a wide range of values and a bi-modal distribution with typical values of $10^{-3}-0.1$ and $1-100$ for gas in the cool and hot phases, respectively.
 Median values in the hot phase are approximately constant at $\tctff\approx 5-20$ throughout the CGM in all simulations.
 These characteristic values of $\tctff$ are similar to those typically measured for galaxy clusters and consistent with the expectations from the precipitation model.
 However, we show in Section~\ref{sec:accretion} that there is no particular threshold value of $\tctff$ in the hot phase that predicts gas cooling.

-Another perspective on the thermodynamic state of the CGM in one of the simulations in our sample is shown in Figure~\ref{fig:m12b_n_T}, where the distribution of gas number density and temperature for halo {\bf m12b} is shown color-coded by $\tctff$.
+Another perspective on the thermodynamic state of the CGM is shown in Figure~\ref{fig:n_T_tcool_tff}, where the distribution of gas number density and temperature for all five halos combined is shown color-coded by $\tctff$.
 Grey curves show constant-level contours of the mass-weighted PDF, and the dashed line indicates the entropy threshold we use to define the hot and cool phases.
-The hot halo approximately lies along an adiabat at $T\sim 3\times 10^5-3\times 10^6\,{\rm K}$ and $n\sim 10^{-5}-10^{-3}\,{\rm cm}^{-3}$ and the isothermal cool phase is primarily located at $T\sim 10^4\,{\rm K}$ and $n \gtrsim 10^{-2}\,{\rm cm}^{-3}$, consistent with Figure~\ref{fig:radpro}.
-The specific entropy we chose to separate the hot and cool phases corresponds to CGM gas with $\tctff \sim 1$.
+The hot halo occupies a broad distribution in $T\sim 10^5 - 10^6{\rm K}$ and $n \sim 10^{-5} - 10^{-3}{\rm cm}^{-3}$ and the isothermal cool phase is primarily located at $T\sim 10^4\,{\rm K}$ and $n \gtrsim 10^{-2}\,{\rm cm}^{-3}$, consistent with Figure~\ref{fig:radpro}.
+We interpret the gas at $T\lesssim 10^5{\rm K}$, $n\lesssim 10^{-5}{\rm cm}^{-3}$ as unshocked IGM accretion.
+The specific entropy we chose to separate the hot and cool phases corresponds to CGM gas with $\tctff \sim 1$ in the hot halo.
+The distributions for each individual simulation are shown in Figure~\ref{fig:n_T_tcool_tff_each} in Appendix~\ref{sec:indpro}.